blockspacer/CXXCTP/README.md

 Again: Think about `.cxtpl` as lambda-function returning std::string.
 Prefer not to use `#include` from `.cxtpl`, just create `.cxtpl.h` file.
 Then `#include` both generated `.cxtpl.cpp` and created `.cxtpl.h` in your app code.

-Code genetated from `.cxtpl` must create variable with name `cxtpl_output`, so structure your code as below:
+Code generated from `.cxtpl` must create variable with name `cxtpl_output`, so structure your code as below:
 ```
 /// \note header is NOT generated, it includes stuff for other generated file
 #include "../../resources/cxtpl/typeclass_instance_gen_hpp.cxtpl.h"